 These are, of course, only a small sample of the many things that can occur, and so, if you believe that any outcome from the birth of your child has led to an avoidable injury, contact MG Legal’s expert birth injury solicitors for a no obligation discussion about how we can help you, all on a no win no fee basis.

-What type of negligence can cause a birthing injury?
+What types of negligence can cause birthing injury claims?

-Early testing, diagnosing and detecting mistakes; where certain conditions such as pre-eclampsia or ruptured placenta are not diagnosed properly leading to a possible birthing injury claim.
+Early testing diagnosing and detecting mistakes- where certain conditions such as pre-eclampsia or ruptured placenta are not diagnosed properly leading to a possible birthing injury claim.

-Lack of screening or mistakes made during screening – babies can be screened for conditions such as Down Syndrome, Spina Bifida, heart or brain defects and other developmental abnormalities, providing parents with the option to terminate their pregnancy.
+Health screening mistakes– babies can be screened for conditions such as Down Syndrome, Spina Bifida, heart or brain defects and other developmental abnormalities, providing parents with the option to terminate their pregnancy.

-Errors by anaesthetists, whether by administering too much or too little anaesthetic or by injecting the anaesthetic incorrectly, resulting in birth injury claims.
+Errors by anaesthetists- whether by administering too much or too little anaesthetic or by injecting the anaesthetic incorrectly, resulting in birth injury claims.

-Poor aftercare, such as failing to utilise incubators or other equipment, poor infection control, turning or positional monitoring, leading to birth injury claims.
+Poor aftercare- such as failing to utilise incubators or other equipment, poor infection control, turning or positional monitoring, leading to birth injury claims.

 Delay in delivery - A delayed birth occurs when circumstances prevent an infant from being delivered during the normal time frame.
 Most times, if immediate medical intervention is provided, the infant may only suffer minor conditions and will go on to heal without problems.

 Shoulder dystocia - The umbilical cord is the baby's lifeline; it delivers oxygen to the baby.
 Anything that disrupts the flow of oxygen through the cord can cause the baby to develop HIE.
 When shoulder dystocia occurs, the umbilical cord can get trapped between the baby's arm and the mother's pelvic bone.